 Samsung Galaxy S22 Ultra vs. Galaxy S22 Plus vs. Galaxy S22: Performance and battery life

 This year, all three Galaxy S22 models use a new 4nm octa-core processor.
-While Samsung beat around the bush in our briefing, this is very likely the Snapdragon 8 Gen 1 in the US and the Exynos 2200 in European markets.
-Why Samsung had to be dodgy remains unclear.
+While Samsung beat around the bush in our briefing, this is the Snapdragon 8 Gen 1 in the US and the Exynos 2200 in European markets.
 In terms of performance there's no appreciable difference between the three phones, other than that the Galaxy S22 Ultra features a model with 12GB of RAM (8GB on the base model).

 The Samsung Galaxy S22 Ultra has a large 5,000 mAH battery and managed 10 hours and 18 minutes over T-Mobile's network with the 60Hz mode turned on.
 This falls short of the 11 hours and 25 minutes we saw from the S21 Ultra.